-Kabuki syndrome causes intellectual disability and developmental delay.
+Kabuki syndrome causes mild to moderate intellectual disability and developmental delay.

-Kabuki syndrome is a rare condition, which happens in 1 in 86 000 births in Australia.
-It affects boys and girls equally.
+Kabuki syndrome is a rare condition, which affects approximately 1 in 32 000 children.
 In most cases there’s no family history of the syndrome.

 Because it can be hard to work out whether a child has Kabuki syndrome, there might be children who have the syndrome but who haven’t been diagnosed.